 How can pollutant emissions be reduced?

 Processes like alcohol-free printing and chemical-free plate development are an environmentally friendly alternative here.
 And consumables play a key role.
-Not only should they reduce harmful emissions like VOC, ammonia, or particulates and minimize the use of chemicals, they should also fulfill the REACH regulation and the requirements for important environmental certificates.
+Not only should they reduce harmful emissions like VOC, ammonia, or particulates and minimize the use of hazardous substances, they should also fulfill the requirements for important environmental certificates.
 The Saphira Eco consumables from Heidelberg do exactly this.
 These include mineral oil-free inks, chemical-free printing plates, and VOC-reduced dampening solutions.
 Our Speedmaster printing presses are also economical in consumption.
 For example, their washup programs are so efficient that a shot glass of washing fluid is enough to clean the printing units.
 And print shops that use Prinect Multicolor to reproduce spot colors in the extended color space using process colors can dispense with washup processes altogether.

 What measures help to reduce energy consumption?